Danny Green (boxer): Amateur career and the Olympics

-As a teenager Green had tried martial arts and kickboxing, and had his first amateur boxing bout aged 20.
+As a kid and teenager Green attended newman college in perth and played on the marist team and had tried martial arts and kickboxing, and had his first amateur boxing bout aged 20.

 Green was awarded a scholarship to the Australian Institute of Sport in 1998, and won a bronze medal at the Liverpool International Boxing Tournament in the same year.
 He was selected for the 1998 Commonwealth Games in Kuala Lumpur, however he broke his hand and was unable to vie for medals.

 At the 2000 Australian National titles in Broadbeach, Green lost a "furious contest" against Victorian Nathan Woodham (a boxer he would go on to beat twice in his professional career).
 In the final Olympic trial in Canberra, Jason DeLisle was eliminated by a Tongan fighter, and Green "tore through the field" to qualify for the boxing at the 2000 Summer Olympics.

 Green fought in the 81 kg division at the Olympic Games, and beat the Brazilian Laudelino Barros with a "referee stopped contest" decision in the fourth round of his first bout.
 In his second bout, Green was defeated by the Russian Alexander Lebziak – also by a "referee stopped contest" decision in the fourth round.
 Green broke his hand fighting Lebziak (who went on to claim the gold medal in the event).
 In 2010 Green described Lebziak as his toughest opponent, stating "he was a Russian general in the military, nicknamed 'The Animal' and he had a head impervious to punishment."

 "Green finished his amateur career with a record of 35 – 8 (21) and a 16 – 6 international record."